rrigato/architecture/shape_up/iteration_timeline.md

 # introduction
-Outline of how to break a 4 week agile sprint iteration into software design phases that culminate in a product shipping at the end of each iteration.
+Software design phases of a 4 week agile iteration.

+The culmination of every iteration is a shipped product.

+## agile_iteration_prequisites
+- Engineers have uninterrupted allocation for the full iteration

+- disagree and commit

+- Engineers empowered to take feedback as feedback and not as a directive

+- Engineers empowered to say no to non-essiential bugs/suggestions/feature requests